aesim-tech/simba-python-examples/44. Modulation Strategies Motor Drive/readme.md

 ## Python script

-The python script named [`modulation_strategies_motor_drive.py`](modulation_strategies_motor_drive.py) is used to perform simulations for various operating points and switching frequencies and finally display the losses according to each different scenarios.
+The python script named [`modulation_strategies_motor_drive.py`](modulation_strategies_motor_drive.py) is used to perform simulations for various operating points and switching frequencies and finally display the losses according to each different scenario.

-Let's consider those operating points mentionned below for performing the simulation:
+Let's consider the operating points mentionned below for performing the simulation:

 ![operating](fig/operating.png)

-The python script's objective is to run simulation at those 2 operating points, such as different speed and torque levels (induced by different Id and Iq values).
+The python script aims to run a simulation at those 2 operating points, with different speed and torque levels (induced by different Id and Iq values).

 Two loops have been considered into the script:

-* one **Speed** loop allowing to drive the motor at 2000 and 4000 rpm
+* one **Speed** loop to drive the motor at 2000 and 4000 rpm
-* one **Frequency** loop (inside Speed loop) allowing to modify the switching frequency at 20, 40 and 60Khz.
+* one **Frequency** loop (nested in the Speed loop) to modify the switching frequency at 20, 40 and 60 kHz.

 The final goal is to obtain the losses of the complete drive (motor + inverter) in steady-state, plot and compare them for different modulation strategies and operating points.